 Traditional tropical rhythms are brought into the 21st century with a deft touch and some global music flavours

-As Kiribati is the only country in the world to straddle all four hemispheres, one might not be so surprised to hear that when listening to their biggest musical export, Elijah L, he has made a truly global sounding album.
-His third album, Zero, is almost always fun but more so than that picks up on various influences from all over the globe.
+After listening to Kiribati's biggest musical export, Elijah L, one might not be so surprised to hear that the island nation is the only country in the world to straddle all four hemispheres, considering Elijah L's truly global sounding album.
+His third record, Zero, is almost always fun but more so than that picks up on various influences from all over the globe.
 Even in geographical terms, Kiribati is like the bridge between Micronesia and Polynesia, and as such the album does not just sound like a homage to one region.
 That said, it is clear that Elijah L takes pride in his homeland.
-The album cover features an image of the I-Kiribati flag patriotically stamped onto it, songs like Iaan Te Karau (Katukam) have a strong island feel to them and the popstar regularly sings in Gilbertese.
+The album cover features an image of the I-Kiribati flag patriotically stamped onto it, songs like Iaan Te Karau (Katukam) have a strong island feel to them, and the popstar regularly sings in Gilbertese.

 “Hearing him sing in his mother tongue has certainly made me more curious to find out more about it and that is so often the power of music.”